mgibowski/mgibowski.dev/content/blog/2021-11-11-immutability-in-elixir.md

 Another technique of making working with immutable variables easy is _rebinding_.

-As in Elixir there is no such thing as a mutable variable, you are free to do this:
+In Elixir there is no such thing as a mutable variable, so you are free to do the following:

 ```elixir
 offers = fetch_offers_for_id(42)
 offers = add_metadata(offers)
 ```

 This seems to be confusing to newcomers.
-You may think: I thought data in Elixir is immutable, what the hell?
+You may think: _I thought data in Elixir is immutable, what the hell?_

 Well, yes - data is in fact immutable.
 The offers returned by the first function reside in some memory and there is no way your program can change it.
 In the second line you pass this data as an argument and get some new data in the new memory location[^1].